 widespread violence, war and destruction.
 I have a lead that, should it

-prove true, will clarify matters and uncover the secrets of our
+prove true, will clarify matters and reveal the secrets of our

-me with the Gung Slab needed to understanding the origins of the strange
+me with the Gung Slab needed to understand the origins of the strange

 beings described in the fragmentary legends of this primeval and enigmatic